-- Press the shutter button halfway to focus. - You can also focus by tapping a person's face or another subject on the screen (Touch AF) when [AF: Continuous AF] is set to [Disable]. - Under low light, the AF-assist beam () is automatically activated if needed. - For stationary subjects, the AF point is displayed in green when the subject is in focus, and the camera beeps.
+- Press the shutter button halfway to focus. - You can also focus by tapping a person's face or another subject on the screen (Touch AF) when [AF: Continuous AF] is set to [Disable]. - For stationary subjects, the AF point is displayed in green when the subject is in focus, and the camera beeps.
 (One-Shot AF) - For moving subjects, the AF point is displayed in blue and tracks subject movement.
 The camera does not beep.
 (Servo AF)